gracelang/language/website/GraceDialects/minitest.md

 that might change.
 So, for example, if the result is a set, your test should not depend on the order in which the elements appear when you iterate over it.

+Don't make your test depend on trivial details that are likely to change.
+Why not?
+Because you don't want to spend valuable development time changing tests because, for example, you correct a punctuation mistake in an error message.
+This is where the

+    assert (computation) shouldRaise (ExceptionKind) mentioning (string)
+    assert (computation) shouldRaise (ExceptionKind) mentioning (string1) and (string2)

+assertion methods can be useful.
+Don't insist that the whole wording of the error message is just so.
+Instead, put only the critical phrases in the `mentioning` string(s).

 ### What happens when you execute a *minitest* module?